Our commitment to sustainability.

 We are kind to the climate and the environment.

-We are setting an example by increasing our environmental performance and halving our greenhouse gas emissions by 2030.
-To this end, we are driving the transformation to a circular economy and promoting sustainable, interconnected habitats for people and nature by planning and building responsibly and strengthening biodiversity.
+We are increasing our environmental performance in an exemplary manner and consistently reducing our greenhouse gas emissions.
+To do so, we are focussing on renewable energies, increasing energy efficiency and working towards the transition to a circular economy.
+We also promote sustainable, interwoven habitats for people and nature by planning and building responsibly and strengthening biodiversity.

 We are pioneers in sustainable transport development.